 What does MAV mean?

-Briefly speaking, MAV relates to the Maximum Adaptive Volume which reveals to the amount of work where probably most of the muscle growth will happen, on average.
+In a nutshell, MAV relates to the Maximum Adaptive Volume which reveals the amount of work where probably most of the muscle growth will happen, on average.

 Why is it important to know your MAV?

-Do you want to train all your time with only the least effective muscle growth?
-Exactly, I doubt that!
+I highly doubt that you want to train all the time with merely the least effective muscle growth?
+Am I correct with that?

 In order to provoke the best muscle growth effect, we need to put more effort into our workout and increase the volume consistently over time.